Why do we all fear fat?

 At least once a day, someone shares with me the assumption that fat in their diet is making them fat.
 Sure if your diet is full of lard and saturated fat it may contribute to weight gain, but healthy fat does the exact opposite.

-Protein breaks down into amino acids.
-Protein provides our body medium to long-term energy.
-In addition to breaking down slower and providing us with longer term energy, proteins are responsible for to repair and replace everything from our hair to our neurotransmitters, hormones, muscles, skin, etc. The ingredients from protein breakdown are essential for DNA, the backbone of the body.
+Protein breaks down into amino acids and provides our body medium to long-term energy.
+In addition to breaking down slower, proteins are responsible for to repair and replacement of everything from our hair to our neurotransmitters as well as hormones, muscles, skin, etc. The ingredients from protein breakdown are essential for DNA, the backbone of the body.

 As people age, protein is more difficult to breakdown in the body because helpers like stomach acid are less abundant as we age.
-We see older adults shy away from eating a lot of protein, but in doing so, we commonly see muscle wasting on their bodies.
+We see older adults shy away from eating a lot of protein.
+However, in this same age group we commonly see muscle wasting on their bodies.
 Their body to continue functioning still needs sources of protein to repair, replace, and run.
 Muscle tissue broken down provides these components.
 This phenomenon is not isn’t limited to older adults – it can happen to anyone that is protein deficient.

 That leaves us with fat – most people think of fat as the layer of tissue that stands between you and your desired size of jeans, but would you be surprise to know that the largest single deposit of fat in our body’s is our BRAINS.
-Healthy fats comprise the materials that surround every cell in our body, our hormones, our neurotransmitters, the sheath that lines our nerve fibers and so much more.
+Healthy fats comprise the materials that surround every cell in our body, our hormones, our neurotransmitters as well as the sheath that lines our nerve fibers.

 So What Does It All Mean?

 Fat is important for our body development, maintenance and function.
-But we also know that diets focused on incorporating more fat in the diet have been shown to help people lose weight, reduce seizures in epileptics, improve endurance in athletes, improve memory, balance hormones and the list goes on…
+But we also know that diets focused on incorporating more fat in the diet have been shown to help people lose weight.
+Other fat benefits include reducing seizures in epileptics, improving endurance in athletes, improving memory and balancing hormones.

 My recommendation is to incorporate some fat into every meal and snack.
 You may notice less fluctuation in energy and hunger, less brain fog and that you feel more in control.